spatialaudio/oer_jupyter_readthedocs/source/template.rst

     The name of the project.
 This will default to the directory name given above.

 contact_name
-    Your Name
+    The persons name who is the main contact for the project.

 contact_mail
-    Your e-mail adresse
+    The corresponding e-mail adresse.

+copyright_name
+    The name or names the copyright should be attributed to.

 year
     The year of release

+import_notebooks
+    If you already have a collection of notebooks, you can choose to include them here.
+    They will be copied from the path given for notebook_collection_path.
+    They will replace the placeholder/example :code:`index.ipynb` notebook and :code:`ìntroduction` folder and notebook, as well as the :code:`data` folder.

+notebook_collection_path
+    The path to your collection of jupyter notebook.
+Should be a folder containing all necessary materials.
+The folder itself wont be copied, only its contents.

 create_git
     Choose if a local git repository should be initialised.
-Requires git installation.
+Requires `git installation`_.

 create_remote_and_push
     Choose if a remote repository should be created on GitHub.
 The local initial commit will be pushed.
     Only works if create_git is answered with Yes.
-Requires GitHub CLI installation and authentification by running :code:`gh auth login`.
+Requires `GitHub CLI installation`_ and authentification by running :code:`gh auth login`.
     The :code:`directory_name` is used as the name of the repository.

 github_organization
     The name of your GitHub organization.
-If you dont want to create a repository within an organization, leave it as :code:`None`.
+If you dont want to create a repository within an organization, leave it as :code:`"None"`.

 git_visibility
     Choose between public, private and internal for your GitHub repositorys visibility.
 As our aim is to create OER this should always be public.